brunobozic/EventDriven.Domain.PoC/README.md

       "registry-mirrors": []
   }
   </code>
-2) from Visual Studio 2022, select `EventDriven.Domain.PoC.Api.Rest` as your "entrypoint" (starting) project and hit debug this will bring up the application, that will obviously be located outside the docker network, ergo the proper url to use for communicating with kafka is `localhost:29092`
+2) from Visual Studio 2022, select `IdentityService.Api` as your "entrypoint" (starting) project and hit debug this will bring up the application, that will obviously be located outside the docker network, ergo the proper url to use for communicating with kafka is `localhost:29092`

 This is the easiest way to begin debugging.

 # EF migrations

-The project that is a home for EF context is the `Repository.EF`, therefore the migrations are started using these commands
+The project that is a home for EF context is the `IdentityService.Data`, therefore the migrations are started using these commands

-- `dotnet ef migrations add Initital --project ./IdentityService.Data/IdentityService.Data.csproj`
-- `dotnet ef database update --project ./IdentityService.Data/IdentityService.Data.csproj`
+- `dotnet ef database update --project src/IdentityService/IdentityService.Data/IdentityService.Data.csproj --startup-project src/IdentityService/IdentityService.Api/IdentityService.Api.csproj`

 Or, from the Package Manager console you would run:

-- `Update-Database -StartupProject IdentityService.Data`
+- `Update-Database -StartupProject IdentityService.Api`

 # Jaeger and consul (service discovery)